InCoder: A Generative Model for Code Infilling and Synthesis: Infilling and Synthesis via Causal Masking

 \subsection{Inference}

 During inference, the model can either be used for left-to-right generation in the standard way (by sampling autoregressively from the model, without using any special tokens), or it can insert code at arbitrary locations in an existing document by inserting a \texttt{<Mask:k>} tokens at the desired location(s) and continuing generation at the end of the document.
-Assuming for simplicity of notation that we want to insert text at only a single location, we generate a span to insert between the location's \texttt{Left} and \texttt{Right} context sequences by sampling tokens autoregressively from the distribution
+Assuming for simplicity of notation that we want to insert text at only a single location, we can generate a span to insert between the location's \texttt{Left} and \texttt{Right} context sequences by sampling tokens autoregressively from the distribution

-until either an \eoss{} token is generated or a task-dependent stopping criterion is achieved.\footnote{In practice, we sample from the distribution $P(\cdot \mid [\texttt{Left;}~\texttt{<Mask:0>};~\texttt{Right};~\texttt{<Mask:1>};~\texttt{<Mask:0>}])$, where we insert an artificial $\texttt{<Mask:1>}$ token.
-Not inserting \texttt{<Mask:1>} gives an implicit size hint to the model that the \texttt{<Mask:0>} token should be expanded to fill the rest of the 2048 token context window.
-Instead, inserting a \texttt{<Mask:1>} token indicates to the model that some amount of the document is omitted after the right context.
-We found that including this substantially improved the ability of the model to predict \eoss{} appropriately when generating an infill for \texttt{<Mask:0>}.
-See \cite{Aghajanyan2022cm} for more.}

-More generally, when inserting at multiple locations, we condition on the document with multiple mask sentinel tokens inserted and a final mask token appended.
-For example, to insert at two locations we use [\texttt{A}; \texttt{<Mask:0>}; \texttt{C}; \texttt{<Mask:1>}; \texttt{E}; \texttt{<Mask:2>}]) and infill the masks in order, appending the appropriate \texttt{<Mask:k>} sentinel tokens to signal the start of generation for the next span, i.e., the completed document for two insertion locations is represented by $[\texttt{A; <Mask:0>; C; <Mask:1>; E; <Mask:2>; <Mask:0>; B; \eoss{}; <Mask:1>; D; \eoss{}}]$, where regions \texttt{B} and \texttt{D} have been infilled.

-When applied to code, this allows us to perform tasks that benefit from the bidirectional context in a zero-shot fashion, as shown in \autoref{figure:masking-examples}, bottom.
+until either an \eoss{} token is generated or a task-dependent stopping criterion is achieved.\footnote{In practice, we use a variation of this method that inserts an extra sentinel token into the context to counter a bias on infill length caused by the Transformer's fixed context window size.
+See \autoref{sec:inference-details}.} When applied to code, this allows us to perform tasks that benefit from the bidirectional context in a zero-shot fashion, as shown in \autoref{figure:masking-examples}, bottom.
 For example, we can perform Python docstring generation conditioned on both the left context (function signature) and right context (function implementation).
-We can also infill multiple interdependent regions, \eg generate import statements required by a function that the model is generating.
+We can also infill multiple dependent regions, \eg generate imports required by a function that the model is generating.
+See \autoref{sec:inference-details} for details, including multi-region infilling.